 Books about the cuisine of Taiwan, in English, rarely come by.
 That alone would make Cathy Erway’s new book, “The Food of Taiwan,” worth exploring.

 It’s safe to say that eating is somewhat of a national pastime in Taiwan.
-Erway, who inherited Taiwanese tastebuds from her mother, makes a worthy guide to explore the myriad flavors, including the infamous stinky tofu and so-called Q foods.
-She provides context along the way, especially regarding culinary influences from the past.
+Erway, who inherited Taiwanese tastebuds from her mother, makes a worthy guide to explore the myriad flavors, providing context along the way, especially regarding culinary influences from the past.

 For example, Erway explains how beef noodle soup (niu rou mian), considered Taiwan’s national dish, contains Sichuan influences—chili bean sauce and Sichuan peppercorns—and is believed to have been created in the military villages that were set up to accommodate mainlanders starting in 1947–1949.